A second order active bandpass filter by cascading two staggered tuned first order bandpass filters is shown, built and tested.

 Real Circuit Implementation in a Protoboard

-The circuit was built in a prototype board and tested in the lab.
-The circuit was constructed using short cables and an as intuitive as possible layout.
-In the following Figure 38:
+The circuit was built in a prototype-board and tested in the lab.
+In order to obtain a better results avoiding interferences and noise, the circuit was constructed using short and straight cables and an as intuitive as possible layout.
+In the following picture:

-The new nominal values of the resistors vary slightly:
+The new nominal values of the resistors vary slightly from the calculations:

 R1 = 61.8KΩ